glyphx/WTC-MINER-PRO/README.md

 ## [FILE STRUCTURE ASSUMPTIONS \ DEFAULT CONFIG] :file_folder:

-Walton.exe should also be renamed to walton 1, walton 2, etc.
+Walton.exe should also be renamed to walton0, walton1 as in the example below.

 ## [EXAMPLE DIRECTORY STRUCTURE FOR 1GPU & 1CPU]  :file_folder: